ShunSakurai/asana-navigator/README.md

 ### Localization style guide:
 - Follow the style in localized UI in Asana as much as possible
 - JP: Insert space between half-width character and full-width character.
 Don't insert space between Katakana compounds.
-Use half-width symbols
+Use full-width characters for "?" and "!" in UI translation, use half-width characters for other symbols and occasions
 - ES, FR, PT: Compared to EN where menu items often use capital letters such as "Add to **P**roject (Tab+P)", these languages tend to use lower letters such as "Ajouter à un **p**rojet (Tab+P)"

 ## License